The Top 6 Reasons Why You Should Upgrade Your Website

 The Next Step

 The next thing you should do is get your site independently reviewed (i.e. not by you or one of your friends or relatives – they’ll just tell you variations of “it’s very nice, dear, now how about that game of Scrabble?”).
 Ask a few of your friendly neighbourhood web designers and a few business owners you know to tell you straight what’s right or wrong with your website.
-After that, leave a comment below with a link to your website and I’ll take a look for free.
+After that, leave a comment with me on Linkedin (just search for Ash Mashhadi) with a link to your website and I’ll take a look for free.
 I’d love to hear from you with any comments about this post too.
 What do you think are good reasons why a company should upgrade their website?